aurelia/aurelia.github.io-old/docs/api/router/index.md

-* `navigate(fragment: string, options?: NavigationOptions): Promise` - Navigates to a new location.
+* `navigate(fragment: string, options?: NavigationOptions): boolean` - Navigates to a new location.
   * `fragment: string` - The URL fragment to use as the navigation destination.
   * `options?: NavigationOptions` - The navigation options.